Completing the Beneficial Ownership Information Form: Step by Step

 In this guide, we’ll walk you through the essential steps you’ll need to follow to file the beneficial ownership information report efficiently and on time.

-The beneficial ownership information report (or BOIR) form is an essential filing required by the Corporate Transparency Act.
+The beneficial ownership information report (or BOIR) form is a filing required by the Corporate Transparency Act.
 A wide variety of business entities, particularly limited liability companies (LLCs) and corporations, need to file a beneficial ownership information report.
 You can learn more about it in our beneficial ownership report guide.

 How to Complete the Beneficial Ownership Information Form